samdalvai/snowload-calculator/README.md

 > npm start

-Access teh application at http://localhost:3000 in the browser.
+Access the application at http://localhost:3000 in the browser.